Spring Is Here (film)

 Spring Is Here is a 1930 American Pre-Code musical comedy film produced by First National Pictures and distributed by Warner Bros.
+Pictures.
 It was adapted by James A. Starr from the 1929 musical play, of the same name, by Owen Davis, with music by Richard Rodgers and Lorenz Hart.
 The film stars Lawrence Gray, Alexander Gray, and Bernice Claire.

 An abridged version of the play, with a different cast, was released in 1933 as the musical short Yours Sincerely.